MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 * It also shows how to host a UWP [CalendarView](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.CalendarView) control by using the [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control in the Windows Community Toolkit.
 Because only a small set of UWP controls are available as wrapped controls, you can use [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) to host any other standard UWP control.

+Although this article demonstrates how to host UWP controls in a WPF app, the process is similar for a Windows Forms app.

+## Required components

-To host a UWP control in a WPF app, you'll need the following components.
+To host a UWP control in a WPF (or Windows Forms) app, you'll need the following components in your solution.
 This article provides instructions for creating each of these components.

-* The project and source code for your WPF app.
+* **The project and source code for your app**.
+Using the [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host standard first-party UWP controls is supported in apps that target the .NET Framework or .NET Core 3.

-* A UWP app project that defines an instance of the `Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication` class from the Windows Community Toolkit.
+* **A UWP app project that defines a root Application class that derives from XamlApplication**.
+Your WPF or Windows Forms project must have access to an instance of the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.
+This object acts as a root metadata provider for loading metadata for custom UWP XAML types in assemblies in the current directory of your application.

+    The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your WPF or Windows Forms project, revise the default `App` class in this project to derive from `XamlApplication`, and then create an instance of this object in the entry point code for your app.

     > [!NOTE]
-  > To ensure that your app works well in all XAML Island scenarios, your WPF (or Windows Forms) project must have access to a `XamlApplication` object.
-This object acts as a root metadata provider for loading metadata for UWP XAML types in assemblies in the current directory of your application.
-The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your WPF (or Windows Forms) project and revise the default `App` class in this project to derive from `XamlApplication`.
-  >
-  > Although this step isn't required for trivial XAML Island scenarios such as hosting a first-party UWP control, your WPF app needs this `XamlApplication` object to support the full range of XAML Island scenarios, including hosting custom UWP controls.
-We recommend that you always add a UWP project and define a `XamlApplication` object in any solution in which you are using XAML Islands.
-Your solution can contain only one project that defines a `XamlApplication` object.
+    > Although this component isn't required for trivial XAML Island scenarios such as hosting a first-party UWP control, your app needs this `XamlApplication` object to support the full range of XAML Island scenarios, including hosting custom UWP controls.
+Therefore, we recommend that you always define a `XamlApplication` object in any solution in which you are using XAML Islands.

+    > [!NOTE]
+    > Your solution can contain only one project that defines a `XamlApplication` object.
 All custom UWP controls in your app share the same `XamlApplication` object.

-Although this article demonstrates how to host UWP controls in a WPF app, the process is similar for a Windows Forms app.
+The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used host UWP controls in the XAML Island.

 ## Create a WPF project